UrbanCode/IBM-MQ-zOS-UCD/README.md

 ### Installation
 	The packaged zip is located in the 'Releases' tab.
 No special steps are required for installation.
 	See Installing plug-ins in UrbanCode Deploy.
 Download this zip file if you wish to skip the manual build step.
-Otherwise, download the entire MQ-zOS-UCD and run the "ant" command in the top level folder.
+Otherwise, download the entire IBM-MQ-zOS-UCD and run the "gradle" command in the top level folder.
 This should compile the code and create a new distributable zip within the '/releases' folder.
 Use this command if you wish to make your own changes to the plugin.

 ### History
+    Version 4
+        Updated build tool from Ant to Gradle.
     Version 3
         Updated mqResourceAttribute Mappings.
         The true and false mapping values for inhibitGet and inhibitPut were previously coded in reverse.